jnidzwetzki/jnidzwetzki.github.io/_posts/2025-05-18-building-a-query-plan-explorer.md

 excerpt_separator: <!--more-->
 ---

-_Large language models_ (LLMs) that generate code are common nowadays.
+_Large language models_ (LLMs) that generate code are nowadays common.
 Since a [couple of weeks](https://code.visualstudio.com/blogs/2025/04/07/agentMode), VS Code has an agent mode that performs multi-step coding tasks.

-I did active web development roughly 20-25 years ago, when [CGI](https://de.wikipedia.org/wiki/Common_Gateway_Interface), Perl, and early versions of PHP were a thing.
+I was actively involved in web development roughly 20–25 years ago, when [CGI](https://de.wikipedia.org/wiki/Common_Gateway_Interface), Perl, and early versions of PHP were popular.
 I have no idea how modern web development actually works.
 I always had some projects in mind that I wanted to create, but I never had the time to dig into one of the modern JavaScript frameworks like React.
-GitHub Copilot looks like a way to create (web) applications just by describing the requirements (i.e., [vibe coding](https://en.wikipedia.org/wiki/Vibe_coding)) of an entire application.
+GitHub Copilot now seems like a way to create (web) applications just by describing the requirements (i.e., [vibe coding](https://en.wikipedia.org/wiki/Vibe_coding)) for an entire application.

-This post describes my experience building a PostgreSQL query plan explorer using React and VS Code in two evenings without writing a single line of code.
+This post describes my experience building a PostgreSQL query plan explorer using React and VS Code in two evenings—without writing a single line of code myself.

 <!--more-->

 When I started with web development, building web applications was quite simple.
 You had HTML, the first version of CSS, some software, and the _Common Gateway Interface_ (CGI) standard.
-To build a dynamic website, you just wrote plain HTML to stdout like:
+To build a dynamic website, you just wrote plain HTML to stdout, like:

 ```perl
 #!/usr/bin/perl